Space Travel

 1. Analyser of Space Plasma and Energetic Atoms (ASPERA) (Institute of Space Physics, Kiruna, Sweden):

-ASPERA will investigate the interaction between the solar wind and the atmosphere of Venus by measuring outflowing particles from the planet’s atmosphere and the particles making up the solar wind.
+ASPERA investigated the interaction between the solar wind and the atmosphere of Venus by measuring outflowing particles from the planet’s atmosphere and the particles making up the solar wind.

 2. Planetary Fourier Spectrometer (PFS): (Rome, Italy)

-PFS will measure the temperature of the atmosphere between altitudes of 55?00 kilometres, make composition measurements of the atmosphere and measure the surface temperature.
+PFS measured the temperature and composition measurements of the atmosphere and the surface temperature.

 Heritage: Mars Express (PFS)